 United Nations Interns

-As of spring 2017, 37 Lehigh University students have received internships at the UN.
+As of fall 2019, 45 Lehigh University students have received internships at the UN.
 While there, they are speech writers, social media marketers, UNESCO researchers, NGO relations staff members, and designers of globally viewed briefings.
 Our student interns have engaged with senior UN diplomats, met with the Secretary General and liaised with various world leaders.

 Watch for announcements regarding the next round of internship availabilities.
 Qualified applicants will meet the following criteria:

 - Graduating senior or graduate student with at least a 3.3 GPA